Police say no one was in driver's seat in fatal Tesla crash

 The National Transportation Safety Board, when issuing a report on a 2018 fatal crash involving a Tesla using Autopilot, said that the car maker was not doing enough to ensure that drivers remained aware of their surroundings and ready to take control of the car in order to avoid accidents.

-Tesla did not respond to a request for comment about the crash.
+Tesla, which generally ignores questions from the media, did not respond to a request for comment about the crash, other than the tweet from Musk.
 In the past Tesla has defended the use of the Autopilot name, saying that even in the case of airplane autopilot systems, the pilot is still required to be attentive and ready to take over in case of an emergency.

 Constable Herman said his department has already been in contact with the NTSB and NHTSA about the crash.
 It has not been in contact with Tesla as of yet, he said.